Inclusion and accessibility

 • Dietary needs

 Catering will make its best efforts to accommodate dietary requirements.
+All lunches and coffee breaks are vegetarian within the conference venue.

 Accessibility and mobility

-All sessions and event spaces are accessible to participants with reduced mobility.
+• All sessions and event spaces are accessible to participants with reduced mobility

-Elevators are clearly signposted and provide access to all floors of the congress centre.
+• Elevators are clearly signposted and provide access to all floors of the congress centre.

-Printed versions of the conference programme are available at the registration desk.
+• Printed versions of the conference programme are available at the registration desk.

 Encouraging women to take the stage at our conference